 After leaving town at about 1075 meters in elevation, the road turns to pavement again, and there is a bit of a climb that you can see ahead and around the bend.

-Here is a photo of the final hill before the steep descent into Campobecerros.
+Here is a photo of the final hill to climb, before the steep descent into Campobecerros.

 At just about six kilometers into the day, you are directed to turn left onto this lane, "de la montaña" for the final climb, shown below.
 You could stay on the pavement if the weather is bad, but it is about one kilometer longer to Campobecerros on the road.